Vietnam.vn - Nền tảng quảng bá Việt Nam

 Durian needs to have standards of ripeness to act as a "referee" of quality, and have a basis to clearly identify young durian.

-According to Mr. Tung, if exporting fresh fruit, depending on the requirements and transportation routes, the business and the gardener must agree on the harvest time and calculate how to ensure that the fruit is ripe when it reaches the consumer.
+According to Mr. Tung, if exporting fresh fruit, depending on the requirements and transportation routes, businesses and gardeners must agree on the harvest time and calculate how to ensure that the fruit is ripe when it reaches consumers.
 As for frozen goods, the first standard is that they must reach the right ripeness before being brought in to peel the segments.

-"Thailand has been doing well in controlling durian quality for many years.
-They have specialized equipment to measure durian quality like we are testing alcohol concentration.
-Thai police use this equipment to check for substandard durian quality and impose very strict penalties," said Mr. Tung.
+"Thailand has been doing well in controlling the quality of durian for many years.
+They have specialized equipment to measure the quality of durian like we are testing alcohol concentration.
+If Thai police use this equipment to check the quality of durian that does not meet the standards, they will be severely punished," said Mr. Tung.

 For fresh durian, Vietnam has issued national standard TCVN 10739:2015.
 After many young durian crops exported to China and Japan, in October 2023, the Department of Crop Production issued Decision No. 362/QD-TT guiding the temporary technical process of pruning flowers, fruits and harvesting durian.
 However, businesses and experts said that these regulations cannot solve the problem of young durian.